lukashalim/GODWIN/README.md

 # GODWIN'S LAW ON REDDIT

 Godwin's Law states that, "As an online discussion grows longer, the probability of a comparison involving Nazis or Hitler approaches 1."
-Godwin explained, "Although deliberately framed as if it were a law of nature or of mathematics, its purpose has always been rhetorical and pedagogical: I wanted folks who glibly compared someone else to Hitler or to Nazis to think a bit harder about the Holocaust."
+Mike Godwin explained, "Although deliberately framed as if it were a law of nature or of mathematics, its purpose has always been rhetorical and pedagogical: I wanted folks who glibly compared someone else to Hitler or to Nazis to think a bit harder about the Holocaust."
 [Source](http://jewcy.com/jewish-arts-and-culture/i_seem_be_verb_18_years_godwins_law#sthash.kLqPt6EY.dpuf)

 Despite Godwin's admonition regarding the rhetorical and pedogogical purpose of the law, I thought it would be an interesting exercise to treat Godwin's law as if it were a law of nature, and subject it to some statistical scrutiny.
 If an online discussion includes 100 or 200 or 500 posts, how likely is a Hitler or Nazi comparison?